 As above, separate legislation will enable EEA investment funds to continue to be marketed in the UK during the regime.

-If required the temporary permissions regime will come into force when the UK leaves the EU on 29 March 2019 at 23:00.
+If required the temporary permissions regime will come into force when the UK leaves the EU.
 We expect the regime will be in place for a maximum of three years within which time firms and investment funds will be required to obtain authorisation or recognition in the UK, if required.

 Firms which can use the regime